Mike Halder: Career

 After winning both the TCR Spain and TCR Iberico titles in 2021, Halder remained with his family-owned team to race in TCR Europe and joined TPR Motorsport to compete in TCR Denmark.
 In the former, Halder took a lone win at the Norisring and ended the year on his way to eighth in points despite missing the round at the Nürburgring to focus on TCR Denmark.
-In the latter, Halder took his first series wins at Jyllandsringen, before taking further wins at Copenhagen and at the final two Jyllandsringen rounds to finish runner-up in points, missing the title by 11.
+In the latter, Halder took his first series wins at Jyllandsringen, before taking further wins at Copenhagen and at the final two Jyllandsringen rounds to finish runner-up in the standings, missing the title by 11 points.

 Staying with TPR Motorsport to focus on TCR Denmark for 2023, finished in the top five in all six races of the first two rounds before taking his first win of the season at Falkenbergs Motorbana in race two.
 Halder then scored one win in each of the final three rounds of the season at Jyllandsringen and Padborg Park to once again finish second in points, this time 28 away from Kasper Jensen.

 Halder remained with TPR Motorsport for his third season in TCR Denmark, taking five wins but losing out to the title after colliding with Jensen in the penultimate race of the season and ended the year 37 points adrift from the Dane.
 During 2024, Halder also made a one-off appearance in TCR Spain at Barcelona for the same team, in which he dominated the weekend by winning both races.

 The following year, Halder competed in both TCR Denmark and TCR Spain on a full-time basis.
 In Denmark, Halder won the season opening round at Padborg Park, before then winning five races across the following three rounds, as he ended the year third in points after the team skipped the final round to race in the Spanish series.
+In TCR Spain, Halder won five races and stood on the podium in all but one race to secure his second TCR Spain title at the finale in Barcelona.

+In 2026, Halder returned to TCR Europe with ALM Motorsport.